 Congressional accountability through code.

 How do you keep Congress accountable to their voting record?
-We worked with Heritage Action for America, the grassroots arm of the venerable Heritage Foundation to build a dynamic data-driven tool that helps Heritage Action and their supporters measure the conservative value of Congressional Members.
+We worked with Heritage Action for America, the grassroots arm of the Heritage Foundation to build a dynamic data-driven tool that helps Heritage Action and their supporters measure the conservative value of Congressional Members.

 The Heritage Foundation is perhaps the most prominent conservative organization in the United States.
 We’ve been working with Heritage Action, The Heritage Foundation's grassroots action arm for over 6 years.
 Heritage Action commissioned Zaengle to redesign Scorecard and integrate the tool into the full website, focusing on scalability, performance, and user experience.